MSFT-Innovation-Hub-India/VoiceLiveAPI-Retail-Agent-Service-Demo/README.md

 # Contoso Retail Assistant — Azure Voice Live API Integration Demo

-A comprehensive demonstration of Azure Voice Live API integration showcasing **two distinct approaches** for building voice-enabled AI assistants.
-This project provides complete implementations for both direct model integration (GPT-Realtime) and existing Azure AI Foundry Agent integration.
+A demonstration of Speech to Speech scenarios using Azure Voice Live API integration.
+It showcases **two distinct approaches** for building voice-enabled AI assistants.
+One that uses direct model integration (GPT-Realtime) in Azure AI Foundry, and the other uses an Agent in Azure AI Foundry Agent Service.

+It also covers how the Voice Agent can be extended to support Call log analytics, extraction of insights, trends.
+It uses Microsoft Fabric's turnkey ability to mirror data from an OLTP Database (Azure CosmosDB) into OneLake, use Data Agents to reason over this data to obtain insights and trends.
+Business users can use the Copilot in Microsoft Fabric to reason over this data, and finally use Power BI to create interactive charts and reports

 ## 📋 Table of Contents